Nikos Kovis: Records and honours

 Kovis won Turkish Cup with Beşiktaş J.K. in 1975, scoring in the second leg against Trabzonspor.

 He also won Başbakanlık Kupası (Turkish Presidential Cup) in 1974 scoring the vital goal for Beşiktaş J.K. against Bursaspor.

 Kovis won Greek Cup with Panathinaikos in 1982.

 Playing career

 He began his career with Vefa SK in 1970.
 After 2 years with Vefa SK, Kovis moved to Beşiktaş J.K. in 1972 and played for 6 seasons.
-He then transferred to Panathinaikos in 1978 playing for them for 5 seasons.
+He then was transferred to Panathinaikos in 1978 playing for them for 5 seasons.
 Kovis also played for OFI for two seasons and retired in 1985.